sarthakkhawle2006-iitg/Inter-IITQuant/README.md

-# Algorithmic Strategy Development on Multi-Feature Time Series
+# Intraday Algorithmic Trading using Reinforcement Learning
-### Inter IIT Tech Meet 14.0 - High-Frequency Trading Challenge
+### Inter-IIT Tech Meet 14.0 — High-Frequency Trading Challenge

-### Note : The startegy returns depends on the random selection of days.
-In some combinations few days with very high return might get included (like day87 in EBX and day104 in EBY) resulting in higher returns in some runs, while lower in other runs in which these days are not included in testing.
-For different runs change the seed in PARAMS['SEED'] to get different results.
+> **Note:** Strategy returns depend on the random train/test day split.
+High-return days like Day 87 (EBX) and Day 104 (EBY) can significantly boost results when included in the test set.
+To get reproducible or varied results, adjust the random seed via `PARAMS['SEED']`.

-## 📈 Executive Summary
+## Overview
-This repository contains the source code for a robust **Reinforcement Learning (RL)** intraday trading strategy developed for the Inter IIT Tech Meet 14.0.
-The model leverages **Proximal Policy Optimization (PPO)** to navigate high-frequency market data, utilizing a rich state space of technical indicators, Heikin-Ashi structures, and adaptive volatility measures.
+This project implements an intraday **Reinforcement Learning (RL)** trading strategy for the Inter-IIT Tech Meet 14.0.
+The agent uses **Proximal Policy Optimization (PPO)** to learn trading decisions from high-frequency market data, driven by a feature-rich state space that includes technical indicators, Heikin-Ashi candlestick signals, and adaptive volatility filters.

-The strategy is rigorously evaluated on two distinct tickers, EBX and EBY, demonstrating highly profitable and robust performance profiles.
+The strategy was evaluated on two tickers — EBX and EBY — and delivered strong risk-adjusted returns across out-of-sample test periods.

-### 🏆 Performance Highlights
+### Backtested Performance
-The RL agent demonstrated exceptional risk-adjusted returns and stability in out-of-sample evaluations.
-According to the performance report, the strategy achieved the following metrics:
+The following metrics are from out-of-sample backtesting as reported in the team's performance report:

 | Metric | EBX (255 Days) | EBY (140 Days) |
 | :--- | :--- | :--- |